 Panasonic GH5s | The Speed Test

-When we first tested the Panasonic GH5, there weren’t a lot of UHS-II memory card options on the market, the camera was also not capable of recording 400mbps 4k video internally yet.
-We planned on updating the tests with that camera, but since the Panasonic GH5s came out, it makes sense to just test the new memory cards here considering most of the hardware in both cameras regarding the buffer is the same and both cameras perform about the same.
+When we first tested the Panasonic GH5, there weren’t many UHS-II memory card options on the market, and the camera wasn’t yet capable of recording 400 Mbps 4K video internally.
+We planned to update the tests with that camera, but since the Panasonic GH5s came out, it makes sense to just test the new memory cards here.
+Most of the buffer hardware is the same in both cameras, and they perform similarly.

-If you’re buying the Panasonic GH5 or GH5s to use 4k 400mbps recording you will need a UHS-II memory card.
+If you’re buying the Panasonic GH5 or GH5s to record 4K at 400 Mbps, you will need a UHS-II memory card.
 There is no getting around it.
 400mbps record times will fail to record every time when shooting with UHS-I cards.

-Also, like with the Pansonic G9 and the GH5, Lexar cards do not work correctly so you will need to avoid them.
+Also, like with the Panasonic G9 and the GH5, Lexar cards do not work correctly, so you will need to avoid them.

 For each 4k test, I only recorded about a minute to see if the buffer could handle it.

-Some of the slower cards like the Sony M UHS-II and the Delkin 1900x passed the test, but to be honest and based on my experience with 500mbps in the Canon 5D IV, I also would avoid them.
-If they drop below 60 to 50MB/s in the data stream they could potentially break the buffer.
+Some of the slower cards, like the Sony M UHS-II and the Delkin 1900x, passed the test, but, to be honest, based on my experience with 500mbps in the Canon 5D IV, I would also avoid them.
+If they drop below 60 to 50MB/s in the data stream, they could potentially break the buffer.

 Use the chart below to see which cards are best for your needs.